 Life drastically changed for me 3 months after I graduated, age 23 when my mom unexpectedly passed away.
 My parents were divorced, and she was my only family in the state.
 I spent the next year cleaning out her house of clutter — much of it was inherited when her mom passed away.
 This experience of going through her possessions left me wanting a more minimalist life, which I continue to pursue.

 I knew I didn’t want to leave that kind of clutter for others but also realized just how much more time it took to manage all that stuff.
 By having less, as I did when I was 23, less time was spent dedicated to “stuff”.

 Her passing also left me suddenly responsible for $100,000.
 This windfall started a ride down the financial responsibility and investing rabbit hole.
 Somewhere along the trip, I read The Bogleheads’ Guide to Investing back in 2010 (age 28), which completely changed my outlook on investing.
 I quickly shifted from thinking of stocks as trying to pick winners to tax-optimized diversification with compound interest — a concept that sounds boring, unless you’re into finance.
 Understanding what was possible 10, 20, 30 years out with good planning led me to find the financial independence community when MMM started up, with him putting minimalism and practicality to some of the financial systems I was already following.

 Changing from a goal of just “saving” to a goal of “saving enough to live a life I want” put a lot more into perspective.
 It helped me understand just how much (or little) that actually is, and how I can take steps to get from where I am now to there.
-Just knowing where the end zones are helping me focus.
+Just knowing where the end zones are helps me focus.

 My Reason for Mindfulness